arnewohletz/AllMyNotes/source/tutorial/python/flask/project_setup.rst

             }
         }

-Adapt the application name (here: mywebapp) in line 6 and 7.
+Adapt the application name (here: mywebapp) in line 6 and 7 with a descriptive name.
 Also put in the path where your socket file should reside (e.g. put it to your project root directory).

 The socket (line 9) is a service file that acts as the server's endpoint for the network traffic of your Python application and is created when your application is launched on the server machine (i.e. when nginx is launched).
+Please note, that you need a valid path from your server machine.

 The *listen* parameter (line 2) defines the port your application will use.
 It is recommended to use a free port anywhere within the range between 1024 and 32767.
 You can check all used ports by running these commands: